projectacrn/acrn-hypervisor/doc/tutorials/realtime_performance_tuning.rst

 - Method to trace ``vmexit`` occurrences for analysis.
 - Method to collect Performance Monitoring Counters information for tuning based on Performance Monitoring Unit, or PMU.

-Vmexit Analysis for ACRN RT Performance
+vmexit Analysis for ACRN RT Performance
 ***************************************

 ``vmexit`` are triggered in response to certain instructions and events and are